moemoe9876/pricewise/PROGRESS.md

 ## 📝 Notes

-- Currently focused on core image capture functionality
+- Currently focused on implementing the results display UI
-- Next major feature will be OpenAI integration
+- OpenAI integration is complete with comprehensive error handling
 - Planning to implement features sequentially as listed
 - Prioritizing robust error handling and user experience